eiffel-community/eiffel/eiffel-vocabulary/EiffelIssueDefinedEvent.md

 field's type: a URL, an id, a name, etc. Upgrading an issue to a first class object in Eiffel also allows the incorporation of information affecting the issue context outside the realm of source control changes.

-The [EiffelIssueStatusModifiedEvent](./EiffelIssueStatusModifiedEvent) is used to transition the state of an issue.

 ## Data Members